Nineveh Alkhas is a member of Latham & Watkins' Benefits, Compensation & Employment Practice focusing on labor and employment law.

 - Drafting non-competition, non-solicitation, confidentiality, and other restrictive covenant agreements and counseling regarding compliance with state-by-state non-competition laws

-- Preparing employment agreements, transition agreements, separation agreements, and general releases, for both individual and group terminations, and counseling regarding terms and conditions of employment
+- Preparing employment agreements, independent contractor agreements, transition agreements, separation agreements, and general releases, for both individual and group terminations

 - Advising executives and human resources professionals on a daily basis in matters involving equal opportunity practices and policies, pre-employment inquiries, hiring, background checks, exemptions from minimum wage and overtime pay, wage payments and deductions, employee and independent contractor classification, wage and hour practices, record retention, employment eligibility verification, vacation and sick leave, family and medical leave and other time off work, training, accommodations, discipline, and individual and group separations